faenrandir/a_careful_examination/content/documents/questions/questions.md

 1. Why did [Zina Huntington](https://en.wikipedia.org/wiki/Zina_D._H._Young) become Brigham Young's wife after Joseph died and not Henry Jacob's wife (especially considering that Henry already had children with Zina)?

-1. Joseph Smith directly or implicitly {{ link(text="denied practicing polygamy", path="/joseph-smith-polygamy-denials/") }} 5 times in his own words and was responsible for 3 additional direct denials.
-What made it okay for Joseph Smith (and {{ link(text="other early leaders", path="/documents/polygamy/denials/denial_analysis.pdf") }}) to repeatedly lie about their practice of polygamy?[^lie_rebuttal]
+1. Joseph Smith directly or implicitly {{ link(text="denied practicing polygamy", path="/joseph-smith-polygamy-denials/") }} 4 times in his own words and was responsible for 3 additional direct denials.
+What made it okay for Joseph Smith (and {{ link(text="other early leaders", path="/documents/polygamy/denials/denial_analysis.pdf") }}) to repeatedly mislead others about their practice of polygamy?[^mislead_rebuttal]

 1. What was the point of a union with [14 year old Helen Mar Kimball](http://josephsmithspolygamy.org/plural-wives-overview/helen-mar-kimball/)?
 Specifically, if polyandrous unions with Joseph were good enough for the Jacobs and Hyde families, why would a potential polyandrous union with Vilate be inadequate for sealing to the Kimball family?